w3c/publ-wg/Meetings/webex.md

 # WebEx information for regular calls

-We use MIT’s WebEx services for the calls.
+The group uses MIT’s WebEx services for the calls.

 **Joining the call is restricted to the official members of the Publishing Working Group.** Joining the group for representatives of W3C Members can be done via the [join form](#) (this form must be filled by the AC representative of the Member organization).